What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 - Position thumbs and have a seat.
-If you’ve complied with your plan and all the regulations, you’ll be certified organic.
+If you’ve complied with your plan and all the regulations, you’ll be certified.
 But you’re not off the hook.
 You can expect inspections at least once a year.

-It should be clear by now that one very important factor in establishing a compliant organic business is the choice of equipment.
+It should be clear by now that one very important factor in establishing a safe and sanitary business is the choice of equipment.
 So it’s a good idea to ask your equipment supplier about how it can help you meet the requirements.
-For example, you should talk to manufacturers such as CinchSeal, makers of high pressure rotary shaft seals, to learn how our certified USDA dairy equipment protects protects your products from contamination.
+For example, you should talk to manufacturers such as CinchSeal, makers of rotary shaft seals, to learn how our USDA-certified dairy equipment protects your products from contamination.

 Certified USDA Dairy Seals

-Typically, organic dairy sealing applications pose many challenging requirements related to hygiene and reliable sealing.
+Typically, dairy sealing applications pose many challenging requirements related to hygiene and reliable sealing.